gordoste/LedControl/README.md

 Documentation
 -------------
-Documentation for the library is on the [Github Project Pages](http://wayoda.github.io/LedControl/)
+Documentation for the LedControl API  is on the [Github Project Pages](http://wayoda.github.io/LedControl/)

 Download
 --------
-The lastest binary version of the Library is always available from the [LedControl Release Page](https://github.com/wayoda/LedControl/releases)
+The latest binary version of the original Library is always available from the [LedControl Release Page](https://github.com/wayoda/LedControl/releases)